CopernicaMarketingSoftware/Documentation/SMTPeter/features/sender-domains.md

 SMTPeter.com should be rejected.
 "Quarantine" is less strict, and means that you want these kind of mails to be placed in a spam folder.
-The "none" policy means that all mails should be accepted, even the ones that were not sent via SMTPeter.com (although in reality many mailbox providers do not respect this "none" property and reject or quarantine such messages anyway).
+The "none" policy means that all mails should be accepted, even the ones that were not sent via SMTPeter.com (although in reality some mailbox providers do not respect this "none" property and reject or quarantine such messages anyway).